• Skip to primary navigation

 Instructions

-• Heat oven to 450 and have a rack in the middle.
+• Heat oven to 375and have a rack in the middle.

 • In the bowl of a stand mixer, or with a hand mixer or a wire whisk, beat all the pie filling ingredients together until well blended.
 It should be thick and look like a rich and velvety custard.

 • Pour everything into the pie shell.
-Bake at 450 for 10 minutes, then reduce the temperature to 325 and bake for another 40 minutes.
+Bake at 375 for 35-40 minutes.
 The center should be ever so slightly set, and if it is still a bit jiggly THAT IS OK - the custard will continue to cook a bit when you pull it out.

 • Cool completely on a rack before serving, to ensure the filling fully sets up.